[Source: Daily Journal Newswire]

 Of course, the abducting parent can assert an exception to the Convention.
 One exception is that “there is a grave risk that his or her return would expose the child to physical or psychological harm or otherwise place the child in an intolerable situation.”
 The Convention also allows courts to decline to return the child if the child objects, as long as the child has reached a sufficient “age and degree of maturity at which it is appropriate to take account of its views.”

 It will be interesting to see whether the Supreme Court’s decision will influence the courts in other countries under the Convention and the drafting of statutes creating ne exeat orders.
 For attorneys in foreign countries concerned that a parent will abduct a child and flee to the United States, it would be prudent to obtain an order restraining the other parent from removing the child from the jurisdiction.
 This order will be considered a “right of custody” under the Convention and could result in a return of the abducted child.

-Peter M. Walzer is partner at Walzer & Melcher in Southern California.
-He is a family law expert and was recently named “Family Law Person of the Year” by the Southern California Chapter of the American Academy of Matrimonial Lawyers.
+Peter M. Walzer is a family law expert, high net worth divorce attorney, and partner at Walzer Melcher in Southern California.
+He specializes in family law and was recently named “Family Law Person of the Year” by the Southern California Chapter of the American Academy of Matrimonial Lawyers.